OliverColeman/BSONify.jl/README.md

 ## Alternative and related libraries

 * [Mongoc.jl](https://github.com/felipenoris/Mongoc.jl) -
-allows converting simple data structures such as Dicts and Arrays to and from BSON.
+allows converting simple data structures such as Dicts and Arrays to and from BSON. *BSONify.jl* is partly built on top of *Mongoc.jl*.

 * [BSON.jl](https://github.com/JuliaIO/BSON.jl) - allows converting complex data structures to and from BSON.
 Stores type metadata in the BSON, producing larger and (IMHO ;)) harder to interpret BSON documents.
-Requires specifying the module namespace under which to restore complex/custom types (rather than the type itself like BSONify.jl).
+Requires specifying the module namespace under which to restore complex/custom types (rather than the type itself like *BSONify.jl*).

 * [JSON3.jl](https://github.com/quinnj/JSON3.jl) - similar API but for JSON rather than BSON.